Arizona Labor Laws

 What are Arizona Overtime Laws?

 Arizona overtime is regulated by the Fair Labor Standards Act (FLSA).
 According to FLSA, any work done over 40 hours per week is considered overtime.
 Unlike some states that also have daily overtime regulations, Arizona does not specify daily overtime.
-Hourly employees are entitled to 1.5 times their regular hourly wage for overtime work.
-It is important to note that Arizona follows both federal and state regulations, with state law taking precedence where there are discrepancies.
+Hourly employees are entitled to 1.5 times their regular hourly wage for overtime work, which amounts to $21.53 per hour.

 What are Overtime Exceptions and Exemptions in Arizona?